 Will applicants with disabilities be considered?

-Individuals with disabilities, participants from non-elite backgrounds, historically underserved groups, disadvantaged groups, members of the LGBTI community, and ethnic minority communities are encouraged to apply.
+Individuals with disabilities, participants from non-elite backgrounds, historically underserved groups, disadvantaged groups, and ethnic minority communities are encouraged to apply.
 Care will be taken to ensure that any special requirements regarding diet, daily worship, housing, and medical care are met.
+The program is committed to making reasonable accommodations to enable full participation of individuals with disabilities.

 Where are participants accommodated when in the U.S.?